vhxs/pi-imager/README.md

 - [ ] configure install script to add ssh public key specified in `config.yml`.
 This is so we can communicate passwordlessly from an ansible control node
 - [ ] rename the hostname in the install script so they're not all named `raspberrypi` (k8s yells at me for this)
 - [ ] ansibilize the installation/setup of kubernetes
+- [ ] write script that pings me when RPis with >= 4gb RAM are available in stock?
+Chip shortage means I can't buy them and can't run real k8s :(

 ## k8s notes
 - https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server